gmastrantoni/thermal_digger/readme.md

-# Thermal Image Analyzer
+# Thermal Digger

-A Python application for analyzing thermal image time series data.
+A Python application for analyzing multi-temporal thermal image data.
 This tool allows users to analyze temperature variations over time in thermal images, with support for both point and region-based analysis.
+Version 2.0 adds an additional panel to image analysis with edge detection algorithms and master-slave image processing techniques.

 ## Features